Deposit/Payments FAQs

 -

-When is the full amount due after the deposit?
+When is the total payment required following the deposit?

-The remaining balance will be due two weeks before the pickup or shipping date.
-For local pick-ups, please bring cash and you can pick up your bird the same day.
-If your baby bird is being shipped to you, please pay the full amount due two weeks in advance before your baby leaves our aviary.
+The outstanding balance must be settled before the scheduled pickup or shipping date.
+For local pickups, kindly bring cash, and you will be. able to collect your bird on the same day.
+If your baby bird is to be shipped, please ensure that the total payment is made before the bird departs from our aviary.

 Shipping FAQs